-T5008 Slip - Statement of Securities Transactions
+T5008 Slip - Statement of Securities Transactions/Relevé 18

 If you have sold securities from your non-registered account during the year, you will receive a T5008 statement.
+If you are a resident of Quebec, the T5008/RL-18 also contains the required information to complete your provincial tax return.

 - As indicated in the CRA guide, the amount shown in box 20 of the T5008 may not represent the Adjusted Cost Base (ACB) required to calculate the gain or loss for tax purposes.
 Please refer to the FAQ at the end of this section for further detail. - In all cases, you must take the "adjusted cost base" calculated based on your aggregate data as indicated on the following page.
 IMPORTANT: Keep the explanations of your ACB calculations, especially if they differ from the values shown in box 20 of your T5008 slips.
 This will allow you to respond to requests for additional information from tax authorities, as required. - If box 20 of the T5008 slip is left blank, it is because the institution does not have accurate information to report a book value.
-You will need to check your records to determine the ACB so that you can calculate your gain or loss. - Note that if electronic slips are used, you must add the adjusted cost base manually in Schedule 3, otherwise your gain will be overvalued.
+You will need to check your records to determine the ACB so that you can calculate your gain or loss. - Note, that if electronic slips are used, you must add the adjusted cost base manually in Schedule 3, otherwise your gain will be overvalued.
 Please see below the section outlining the concept of fiscal ACB.